Nanoparticles In Acne Care Products

 A nanoparticle is so small that that it doesn’t pick up a static charge, and it can’t be removed by white blood cells if it gets inside the body.
 Many acne products that claim to use nanoparticle technology are actually just micronized, and they don’t pose a danger if inhaled or swallowed or absorbed into the bloodstream.
 But acne products that use real nanoparticles pose a real risk of unintended side effects.

 What Kinds Of Skin Care Products Contain Nanoparticles?

 If you have acne, chances are you need sun block.
-As pimples heal, the skin uses a brown pigment called melanin as an antioxidant to stop inflammation.
+As pimples heal, the skin uses a brown pigment called melanin as an antioxidant to stop3 inflammation.
 Once the pimple is gone, the brown pigment remains.
 Since melanin also protects against sunburn and sun damage to the skin, sunblock keeps the skin from spotting after acne heals.

 Zinc oxide and titanium dioxide are great ingredients for sunblock.
 First of all, from the manufacturer’s perspective, they are cheap.
 As they are traditionally used, they are non-toxic.
 They block UV-A, UV-B, and UV-C rays of the sun, offering much better skin protection than non-mineral sunscreen ingredients.

 The problem with zinc oxide and titanium oxide is, as you may have noticed from observing lifeguards who use these products on their noses, is that they are white.
 Particles of zinc oxide and titanium dioxide cling to the skin.
 That’s fine if you have fair skin, but it’s really noticeable if you have dark brown or black skin.
 The net effect of white sunblock on black skin is usually purple.
 And even though people who have dark skin don’t sunburn as easily as people who have fair skin, they tend to have worse problems with skin discoloration after they have acne.